History of the School

 In 1969 the site of our present school was purchased and the following year the new Patrician Secondary School was opened with Brother Joseph Doheny as Principal.
 Since then, the school has been extended on numerous of occasions.
 Staff and pupil members have continued to grow and Brother James O’Rourke, as Principal, oversaw and engineered many changes in the Patrician Secondary School – i.e. curricular and extra-curricular opportunities.

-Father Delany took up his duties as assistant priest in the parish of Tullow.
-A small village 80 kilometres (50 miles) south of Dublin.
+Fr Delany took up his duties as assistant priest in the parish of Tullow, Co.
+Carlow.
 His work with the people of Tullow made him realise that the cause of much of the evil of the day was the lack of education among the people.
 Determined that the Irish Catholics deserved better, he started Sunday schools for the children of his parish.
-In these classes, Father Delaney taught the children Catholic doctrine.
+In these classes, Fr Delany taught the children Catholic doctrine.

 After organising many public religious functions which were still illegal under British law.
-Bishop Delany finally took steps to secure for his Sunday schools a reliable source of catechists: he founded two religious congregations.
+Now a Bishop, Dan Delany finally took steps to secure for his Sunday schools a reliable source of catechists: he founded two religious congregations.
 On February 1st, 1807, he received the first women to start the Sisters of Saint Brigid (Brigidines).
 A year later on February 2nd, he received four men to start the Brother of Saint Patrick (Patricians).

 The Story of the Sash